Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

 1. The fonts should match with the above example.

+    If the fonts don't match, try restarting Anki.
-    If the fonts don't match, the note was likely installed with "Option 2: The Manual Way".
+    If the fonts still don't match, the note was likely installed with "Option 2: The Manual Way".
     Please verify you manually installed the fonts and placed them in the correct folder (see steps 3 and 4).